 Portable WiFi / Compatible SIM Cards

-We cover more on this service later in this guide, but you can jump ahead here.
+We will cover this service later in this guide, but you can jump ahead here.

 Information counters are scattered throughout the airport terminals.
-The staff generally speak English and will help you with whatever needs you have while letting you experience Japan’s world-famous hospitality.
+The staff generally speak English and will help you with your needs while letting you experience Japan’s world-famous hospitality.

 Information counters can provide you with a variety of information, such as: